sacr9513/ATLS4140FINALGAME-GHOSTHOUSE/Process.md

 # ATLS4140FINALGAME-GHOSTHOUSE
 The GitHub Repository for our ATLS4140 Final Project

+Process 11/11/2020
+Nailed down part of the story and started to work on getting meshes and textures into the game.
+Locomotion system and character done.

 Process 11/9/20

 UI Planning.
 We want to go simple, and make sure the layout is easy to read and easy to use.
+We plan on it being a 'one shot kill' type game, so no health.
+We want to communicate mostly the inventory and story line will will be facilitated through the pick up of 'notes' that tell you about the character past.

 Flashlight battery